ceph/ceph/doc/rados/operations/authentication.rst

 described here.
 If you re-enable ``cephx`` and have already generated keys, you do not need to generate the keys again.

-.. important: The ``cephx`` protocol does not address data encryption in transport (e.g., SSL/TLS) or encryption at rest.
+.. important:: The ``cephx`` protocol does not address data encryption in transport (e.g., SSL/TLS) or encryption at rest.

 For additional information, see our `Cephx Intro`_, our `Cephx Configuration